-Environmental Health continue to monitor at 14 passive diffusion tube sites that have shown sustained compliance.
-Dumfries and Galloway Council in 2022 retained the locations of the existing diffusion tube monitoring sites as sites with higher potential NO2 exposures were not identified to warrant removal.
+Environmental Health continue to monitor at 14 passive diffusion tube sites for NO2 that have shown sustained compliance.
+Dumfries and Galloway Council in 2023 retained the locations of the existing diffusion tube monitoring sites as sites with higher potential NO2 exposures were not identified to warrant removal / relocation.

-In 2022 two new passive diffusion tube sites have been positioned in Stranraer in the vicinity of a potential development site that could likely increase HGV traffic in the area (S18 - Commerce Road and S19 - Loch Inch Place).
+In 2022 (continued in 2023) two new passive diffusion tube sites were positioned in Stranraer in the vicinity of a potential development site that could likely increase HGV traffic in the area (S18 - Commerce Road and S19 - Loch Inch Place).
 Data from the newly installed passive diffusion tubes is intended to provide a data set of readings relating to NO2 concentrations prior to any development of the site and is intended to assist in determination of potential effect on air quality if the facility were to be introduced to the area.
+The positioning of tubes at S18 and S19 will be reviewed in December 2024.